7 Civil Engineering Advancements You Need to Know

 Plastic Roads

-Plastic pollution is a serious problem, and society and civil engineers are trying to find a solution.
+Plastic pollution is a serious problem in society, and civil engineers are trying to find a solution.
 One idea is to repurpose plastic waste into roads.
 This practice would reduce the need for concrete and aid the plastic issue.

 India began testing this idea when they built plastic roads that last without damage for years.
 However, there are concerns regarding microplastics that will leach into the soil and pollute it, harming animals and ecosystems.
 With better integration, though, this concept could be a game-changer.